How To Write A Job Advert That Will Boost Your Hiring

 They are fairly similar, but should always be distinguished between.
 This is how...

 - The job description is largely internal and describes the necessary activities the successful candidate will be undertaking.
+It's one of the first steps in a company's recruitment process.

 - The job advert is external, used to ‘sell’ the vacancy as it highlights the outcome of the role which is attractive to applicants.